 85 Commended Poets

-Aashka Vardhman, Ahana Banerji, Ailsa Morgan, Alyssa Theofanidis, Amala Sangha, Amélie Nixon, Anisha Jaya Minocha, Anne Kwok, April Egan, Arabella Green, Artemis Fernihough, Ayra Ahmad, Blessing Verrall, Celeste Herriotts, Celia Mostachfi, Charlotte Hughes, chenrui, Claudia Quin, Connie Alvarez, Divyasri Krishnan, Elise Withey, Eliza Sinclair Kidd, Elsie Hayward, Elyse Thomas, Emily Man, Emily Ng, Erin Hateley, Eshan Fadi, Euan Sinclair, Eve Calvey, Eve Wright, Evie Collins, Florence Bullion, Francesca Morgan, Freya Leech, Grace Phillips, Hannah Eve Kilgore, Helen Roth, Hope Vaughan, Iona Mandal, Jaewon Chang, Jamie See, Janiru Liyanage, Jeanne Everett Meraioth, Jennah Agha, Jonathan Truong, Kate O’Brien, Kerensa Pickering, Kitty Joyce, Kitty Robinson, Lilly Jane Nolan, Lily Celeste Ashby, Liv Goldreich, Lucy Stone, Lucy Waters, Maddie Harris, Madison Averill, Martha Iris Blue, Martha Routledge, Martine Maugüé, Maureen Onwunali, Merrie LeMaître Nugent, Olajuwon-Alhaytham Abdullah Adedokun, Oreva Esalomi, Patricia Ssonko Nalule, Phaedra Wright, Phoebe Z. Barowitz, Priya Abularach, Priya Shrivastva, Ran Zhao, Remi Seamon, Sabrina Guo, Saima Begum, Samiya Saif Ullah, Sarah Fathima Mohammed, Serrina Zou, Sinead Bruce, Sinéad O’Reilly, Sung Cho, Theodora Shillito, Tom Griffin, Vidula Selvan, Zayaan Jamil, and Zoe Dorothy Leary.
+Aashka Vardhman, Ahana Banerji, Ailsa Morgan, Alyssa Theofanidis, Amala Sangha, Amélie Nixon, Anisha Jaya Minocha, Anne Kwok, April Egan, Arabella Green, Artemis Fernihough, Ayra Ahmad, Celeste Herriotts, Celia Mostachfi, Charlotte Hughes, chenrui, Claudia Quin, Connie Alvarez, Divyasri Krishnan, Elise Withey, Eliza Sinclair Kidd, Elsie Hayward, Elyse Thomas, Emily Man, Emily Ng, Erin Hateley, Eshan Fadi, Euan Sinclair, Eve Calvey, Eve Wright, Evie Collins, Florence Bullion, Francesca Morgan, Freya Leech, Grace Phillips, Hannah Eve Kilgore, Helen Roth, Hope Vaughan, Iona Mandal, Jaewon Chang, Jamie See, Janiru Liyanage, Jeanne Everett Meraioth, Jennah Agha, Jonathan Truong, Kate O’Brien, Kerensa Pickering, Kitty Joyce, Kitty Robinson, Lilly Jane Nolan, Lily Celeste Ashby, Liv Goldreich, Lucy Stone, Lucy Waters, Maddie Harris, Madison Averill, Martha Iris Blue, Martha Routledge, Martine Maugüé, Maureen Onwunali, Merrie LeMaître Nugent, Mukisa Verrall, Olajuwon-Alhaytham Abdullah Adedokun, Oreva Esalomi, Patricia Ssonko Nalule, Phaedra Wright, Phoebe Z. Barowitz, Priya Abularach, Priya Shrivastva, Ran Zhao, Remi Seamon, Sabrina Guo, Saima Begum, Samiya Saif Ullah, Sarah Fathima Mohammed, Serrina Zou, Sinead Bruce, Sinéad O’Reilly, Sung Cho, Theodora Shillito, Tom Griffin, Vidula Selvan, Zayaan Jamil, and Zoe Dorothy Leary.